 The specialist Joint Norfolk and Suffolk Major Investigation Team are responsible for investigating all homicides.
-Whilst there has been a 38% increase of offences over the most recent 12 months when compared to the previous 12 months it is important to remember that:
+Whilst there has been a 13% increase of offences over the most recent 12 months when compared to the previous 12 months it is important to remember that:

-- None of the offences are linked - The offences are spread out across the county. - Of the four potential measures used by the Home Office to indicate whether force trends are of particular concern, Norfolk Constabulary has breached only two of these areas and the remaining two are unlikely to be breached.
+- None of the offences are linked - The offences are spread out across the county. - Of the four potential measures used by the Home Office to indicate whether force trends are of particular concern, Norfolk Constabulary has breached none of these areas for Homicide offences.